DanMedinaGH/IT_portfolio/docs/portfolio/active_directory/file_sharing_and_fsrm_setup/file_sharing_and_fsrm_setup.md

 ![Active Directory Banner](./assets/images/active_directory_banner.png)
-# Network Sharing and FSRM Setup
+# File Sharing and FSRM Setup
-In this lab we will setup **network sharing** for a client machinee.
+In this lab we will setup **file network sharing** for a server and client machine.

 ## Summary
-**Network sharing** is sharing resources over a network so other devices or users can access them.
-These could be folders, drives, printers, etc.
+**Network sharing** is the sharing of resources over a network, so other devices or users can access them.
+These resources called **shares** could be folders, printers, drives, etc.

+We will configure a **file share** which is a shared folder.

-The types of permissions we can configure for shares are **NTFS** and **Share** permissions.
+The types of permissions we can configure for file shares are **NTFS** and **Share** permissions.
 - NTFS allows for file and folder level control.
 - Share allows only folder level control.

-After we set up our share, we can manage the Share using **FSRM**, the **File Server Resource Manager**.
+After we set up our file share, we can manage it using **FSRM**, the **File Server Resource Manager**.

 ## Prerequisites
 ### OS system